Istavro/git-for-propresenter/README.md

 #### If you don't already have one, create a [github] (https://github.com) account.

-Using git bash run the following command to check if you have an ssh key
+Using the terminal run the following command to check if you have an ssh key
 ```
 ls ~/.ssh/id_ed25519.pub
 ```